MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

 ### Licensing and cost optimization

 - After all resources are deployed, Contoso should assign Azure tags based on their [infrastructure planning](./contoso-migration-infrastructure.md#set-up-tagging).
 - All licensing is built into the cost of the PaaS services that Contoso is consuming.
-This will be deducted from the Enterprise Agreement (EA).
+This will be deducted from the Enterprise Agreement.
 - Contoso will enable [Azure Cost Management and Billing](https://docs.microsoft.com/azure/cost-management-billing/cost-management-billing-overview) to help monitor and manage the Azure resources.

 ## Conclusion